 For the burrata bruschetta: Chop the burrata cheese and move to a bowl.
 Add salt and pepper to taste.
 Set aside.

 Toast bread on a baking sheet.
 Checking frequently to prevent burning.
-Once toasted, remove from the oven and rub cut side of garlic on each slice; serve with with tomato, burrata and mushroom mixtures.
+Once toasted, remove from the oven and rub the cut side of garlic on each slice; serve with tomato, burrata and mushroom mixtures.